A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 Quantum computing relies on the stability of qubits to perform computations.
 However, the fragile nature of qubits makes them susceptible to errors, which can impact their performance and reliability.
 The lifetime of a qubit is directly related to its coherence time, which is the length of time that the quantum state of a qubit remains coherent and stable.
 In superconducting qubits, for example, the coherence time is influenced by the quality of the superconducting material, the temperature of the environment, and the presence of any magnetic fields.
 In trapped ion qubits, the coherence time is influenced by the trapping potential, the laser power and stability, and the presence of any stray electric or magnetic fields.
 The storage of information in qubits can be disrupted by spontaneous losses called \emph{decoherence}.
 This occurs when a qubit, for instance, in state $\ket{1}$, interacts with its surroundings and loses energy, leading to a state $\ket{0}$.
 This process is referred to as \emph{relaxation}.
 Another form of qubit state loss is \emph{dephasing}, where a qubit loses its phase information.
 Both relaxation and dephasing can be quantified by T1 and T2 times, respectively.

 Quantum gates and measurement operations on qubits can also be erroneous.
 These are referred to as \emph{gate error} and \emph{measurement/readout error}, respectively.
 An incorrect logical output of a quantum gate may result from readout error, while measurement error can flip a qubit state, e.g. recording a 0 as a 1 or vice versa.
 The severity of gate and readout error can be measured by the gate error rate and measurement error rate, respectively.
 Crosstalk is another source of error in quantum devices, causing increased gate error in parallel gate operations.
 It is important to note that all forms of errors, including decoherence, gate error, measurement error, and crosstalk, are subject to temporal variation.
-Adversaries can launch Fault-injection attacks by manipulating the interaction between qubits leveraging crosstalk.
+Adversaries can launch attacks by exploiting noise sources like crosstalk and/or readout error that correlate qubit operations.